vanessa-lazaro/vanessa-lazaro.github.io/_pages/teaching.md

 ---
 layout: profiles
 permalink: /in my free time/
-title: in my free time
+title: where can you find me when I'm not doing research?
-description: work hard, play hard -- where can you find me when I'm not doing research?
+description: work hard, play hard.
 nav: true
 nav_order: 6